SuperIlu/DOStodon/README.md

 - Have fun

 # Changelog
+## 4. feb 2023
+- Help pages will now also be displayed when pressing `?`.
+- Enabled auto_vacuum for SQLite image cache.
+- Added rainbow colors to the thread view.
+- Reduced indentation in thread view.
+- Added highligting of "root" entry in thread view.
+- You can now press `RETURN` in thread view to see details of displayed children.
+- Added configuration dialog (press `CTRL-C`) and config saving to `CFG.JSN`.
+- Changed some colors

 ## 14. jan 2023
 - Profile view now shows the header image as well
 - You can toot to the profile owner now by pressing `T`